Frequently Asked Questions:

 Fayette County, IL. - Criminal files are current from 1988 on, and all prior cases have been put in if any activity was pending.

 Ford County, IL. - Traffic files are current from 1989.
-Other Criminal and Civil files are current from March 2000, and prior cases have been put in if any activity was pending.
+Other Criminal and Civil files are current from March 2000, and all prior cases have been put in if any activity was pending.

 Franklin County, IL - Criminal and Civil files are current from 1987.